Best Sativa Strains for Australian Growers — A Region-by-Region Guide

 Strain selection is the most important factor for Australian outdoor success.
 Match genetics to your specific challenge:

-• QLD collectors: Prioritize mould resistance (Amnesia Haze, Durban Poison, Special Lime Haze)
+• QLD collectors: Prioritize mould resistance (Amnesia Haze, Durban Poison, Moby Dick)

-• WA/SA collectors: Prioritize heat/drought tolerance (Master Kush Grand, Black Domina, White Widow)
+• WA/SA collectors: Prioritize heat/drought tolerance (Black Domina, White Widow, Blue Dream)

 • TAS collectors: Prioritize speed (Northern Lights, Black Domina, any autoflower)

-• NSW/VIC collectors: Prioritize adaptability and fast finish (Gorilla Glue, Runtz, Zkittlez)
+• NSW/VIC collectors: Prioritize adaptability and fast finish (Gorilla Glue, Runtz, Gorilla Zkittlez)

 Browse our complete cannabis seed collection